mc303/helloid-javascript-playground/README.md

 # HelloID JavaScript Playground

-A web-based JavaScript playground for exploring and scripting against employee/contract data structures.
-This tool provides an interactive environment for HR data analysis, script development, and learning how to work with complex employee data.
+A specialized development tool for creating and debugging JavaScript mapping scripts used in HelloID PowerShell v2 target systems.
+This playground provides an interactive environment for developing complex target mappings that transform employee/contract data during identity provisioning workflows.

+## About HelloID Target Mappings

+HelloID uses JavaScript-based transformation scripts (ECMAScript 5.1) to process user attributes during identity provisioning.
+These mapping scripts:

+- Transform and format user attributes dynamically
+- Generate unique usernames based on employee information
+- Access person data through the `Person` object structure
+- Handle data validation, cleanup, and formatting
+- Support complex logic for account creation across different target systems

+This playground replicates the HelloID mapping script environment, allowing you to develop and test your transformation logic before deploying to production.

 ## Features